 Give your gifts a bit more thought

-Consider sending subscription services to tools that give a better quality of life.
+Consider sending subscription services as tools that give a better quality of life.
 They probably already have a Netflix, Hulu, Prime, or Spotify subscription.
 Instead, try a subscription to Kindle Unlimited or Audible so they can read during their free time.
-You can also provide RSVPs for events they could attend in future such as, let’s say, an outdoor escape adventure with friends and family?
+You can also provide RSVPs for events they could attend in the future such as, let’s say, an outdoor escape adventure with friends and family?

 Send a letter of appreciation!

 It’s important for management to add a little message to have their employees know WHY it’s being sent.
-For smaller teams, this also makes for the chance to make the care package more personalized even if the contents are not.
+For smaller teams, this also allows for the chance to make the care package more personalized even if the contents are not.

 Host a Virtual Happy Hour!

 Remote employees can feel isolated at times.
-This is why it’s important to have virtual happy hours, coffee breaks or lunches with remote teams in order for them to foster a sense of togetherness and understanding.
+This is why it’s important to have virtual happy hours, coffee breaks, or lunches with remote teams in order for them to foster a sense of togetherness and understanding.

 More than just a Company Gathering